MatAtBread/nodent/README.md

 | --lazyThenables 	| Evaluate async bodies lazily in 'es7' mode.
 See the [Changelog](#changelog) for 2.4.0 for more information
 | --noruntime		| Compile code (in -promises or -engine mode) for execution with no runtime requirement at all
 | --es6target		| Compile code assuming an ES6 target (as of v3.0.8, this only requires support for arrow functions)
+| --noextensions	| Don't allow nodent's extensions to the ES7 specification [more info...](#differences-from-the-es7-specification)

 Use within your Node scripts
 ============================